 In the case of Pangea Ultima, it’s an odd-shaped continent because it’s circular with a hole in the middle.
-Similar to Pangea, North America would re-collide with the south part of Africa.
+Similar to Pangea, North America would re-collide with the southern part of Africa.

-South America, Antarctica and Australia would wrap around to connect with the south of Asia to create a ring of continents.
-Finally, the hole in the center of Pangea Ultima is remnants of the Indian Ocean.
+South America, Antarctica, and Australia would wrap around to connect with the south of Asia to create a ring of continents.
+Finally, the hole in the center of Pangea Ultima is a remnant of the Indian Ocean.

-The Earth is no stranger to assembling into giant landmasses.
-Through out geologic time, Earth has broke apart and re-connected several times.
+The Earth is no stranger to assembling giant landmasses.
+Throughout geologic time, Earth has broken apart and reconnected several times.

 This process is the supercontinent cycle.
 This list contains all the former supercontinents in Earth’s history.